Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We develop a framework for analyzing spam MEV under a competitive equilibrium, deriving equilibrium spam volumes and characterizing the impact on user welfare, validator revenue, and network externality.
-Empirical evidence from Base and Arbitrum validates our predictions.
+Empirical evidence validates our predictions.

-Three main insights emerge.
-First, spam always imposes a cost: through reduced user welfare when block capacity is tight, through increased network externality when capacity is abundant, or both.
-We show that spam claims a growing share of each marginal unit of block capacity; consequently, capping block capacity slightly below $B_{\mathrm{plat}}$ yields a favorable trade-off: a modest welfare reduction removes a disproportionate amount of spam and substantially lowers externality.
-Second, priority fee ordering helps curb spam by requiring spammers to bid more for earlier block positions.
-Third, under demand scaling, spam does not capture an ever-larger fraction of blockspace but instead settles at a bounded share.

-An important direction for future work is the broader design of mechanisms that reduce the cost of spam without harming legitimate users.
-This includes both making spam less attractive to send and making failed probes cheaper for the system to process.
-Understanding how these approaches interact and perform across different blockchain architectures remains an open question.
+An important direction for future work is the concrete design of system-level mitigation mechanisms, both making spam less attractive to send and failed probes cheaper to process.
+How these approaches interact across blockchain architectures remains open.